Eric O'Grady: Fictional character biography

-Thunderbolts

-In their first mission, Ant-Man hides in Black Widow Yelena Belova's cleavage to sneak aboard and take control of Air Force One with Norman Osborn, Doc Samson and the new president aboard.
+In their first mission, Ant-Man hides in the new Black Widow's cleavage to sneak aboard and take control of Air Force One with Norman Osborn, Doc Samson and the new president aboard.
 O'Grady secretly plants a gamma emitter on Doc Samson, causing the doctor to increase in strength and anger, and attack the President.

 However, O'Grady began to regret his actions in the Thunderbolts but can not do anything since Osborn would have him killed.
 Paladin advised that he wait until Osborn inevitably goes insane and is taken down.
-Ant-Man later secretly witnesses Paladin, Ghost and Headsman turn against Mister X and Scourge when they are ordered to execute Black Widow Natasha Romanoff and Songbird, then erase their teammates' memories.
+Ant-Man later secretly witnesses Paladin, Ghost and Headsman turn against Mister X and Scourge when they are ordered to execute the original Black Widow and Songbird, then erase their teammates' memories.
 He later assists in the capture of Luke Cage by entering Cage's nervous system.
 However, when his teammates make no effort to extract him, O'Grady helps Cage to escape.

 O'Grady becomes increasingly disgruntled with the Thunderbolts, and concerned for his future.
-In order to earn some goodwill, he helps Captain America Bucky Barnes escape from custody, asking that he keep this in mind in the future.
+In order to earn some goodwill, he helps Captain America escape from custody, asking that he keep this in mind in the future.
 Later, when sent with the rest of the team to infiltrate Asgard and steal Gungnir, he once again faces off with Stature.

 After Scourge finds Gungnir, he attempts to take it to the Iron Patriot, but is stopped by Paladin finally having enough of serving a madman.
 Grizzly attacks Paladin to kill him for treason but O'Grady shrinks down and enters Grizzly's ear canal, incapacitating Grizzly and saving Paladin's life.
-As the Mighty Avengers defeat what remains of the Thunderbolts, O'Grady finds Gungnir and gives it to Paladin, who hides it from Iron Patriot.
+As the Mighty Avengers defeat what remains of the Thunderbolts, O'Grady finds Gungnir and gives it to Paladin, who hides it from the Iron Patriot.
 After the battle, O'Grady decides to re-evaluate the choices he has made and to do something good with his life.

-Secret Avengers

-Eric O'Grady is later seen to be a member of the Secret Avengers, using Hank Pym's classic gear.
-He was invited by Captain America Steve Rogers, believing that O'Grady can be a better person.
+Eric O'Grady is later seen to be a member of the Secret Avengers, using the real Pym's classic Ant-Man gear.
+He was invited by Steve Rogers, believing that O'Grady can be a better person.
 O'Grady is positioned as the rookie of the group and is teamed up with War Machine, who believes O'Grady is not worthy of the Ant-Man name.

 In the arc of the opening four issues, O'Grady inadvertently stumbled upon a group of Shadow Council agents planning to blow up his teammates with a bomb, but was able to defeat them by detonating it early.